The 2 Best Commercial Floor Buffers of 2020 [VIDEO]

 Adding a commercial floor buffer to your facility’s cleaning and maintenance program will increase worker productivity, improve cleaning results, and extend the life of your floor.

 So how do you choose the best commercial floor buffer when there are many different brands, sizes, motor types, and other features?

-To help you narrow down the choices, we put together a list of the best three commercial floor buffers of 2019:
+To help you narrow down the choices, we selected the best two commercial floor buffers of 2020: